knewyousir/webFEF-session7/README.md

 1. Install [GIT](https://git-scm.com) on your laptop
 2. Carefully follow the tutorial on [Gituhub](https://try.github.io/levels/1/challenges/1)
 3. Create an account on [Github](https://github.com)
-1. Review the process used to set up this project and continue to add JavaScript for the video player.
+1. Review the process used to set up this project and continue to add JavaScript for the video player
+1. Updload your results to Github and send me a link

 ![image](wide.png)
 ![image](mobile.png)

+Examine the structure of `index.html` in the app folder.
+Note the it uses `base.css`.

 ## Header

 Note that base.css uses an @import to import in reset.css.

-Add header.css with the following content and @import it into base.css:
+Add header.css with the following content and use `@import` to include it in base.css:

 ```css
 header {